 The Women’s Voices Project – was born out of the One Billion Rising events in Durham which took place in February 2013 & 2014 to challenge the prevalence of violence against women.
 In 2014 we produced – Playing House – written and directed by Katie Tranter co directed by Alys North and performed by Alys North, Hannah Thompson and Patricia Suarez.
 It was a brave and challenging interactive performance based on testimonials collected from local women – The performance was created and performed ensemble cast of community and professional performers.
 During 2015/2016 The Women’s Voices Project produced a new play – Make Do and Mend – that tells the stories of three real women survivors of Domestic Abuse played by professional actors through the raw medium of verbatim theatre.
-Written and directed by Rachel Adamson of Bigfoot North East, with choreographic support from dance artist Alys North of Fun in the Oven.
-Follow this link to find out about our latest creative project Shame & Honour which is running this summer, using dance and the arts to create a performance unpicking attitudes and behaviours in relationships towards women’s bodies and sexuality.
-Or visit our Women’s Voices Project website here to find out more.
+Written and directed by Rachel Adamson of Bigfoot, with choreographic support from our Creative Director and choreographer Alys North.

 Audiences described our play Make do and Mend as a:

 “Visual and clever representation, an innovative way to communicate and resonate with people.”

 After successfully previewing the performance at Space Six in Newcastle, Ferryhill Business Enterprise College and in the European Parliament in Brussels in 2015 – We were delighted to secure additional funding from Arts Council England, Big Lottery Awards for All programme and County Durham Community Foundation and with mentoring support from Ed Cole of more established northern theatre company, Middle Child we fine-tuned and toured the performance across the North East in October 2016.